Risk-Team/CAVAanalytics/README.md

 Below we give an example of how you can use CAVAanalytics to easily retrieve climate information (both past and future).
 More examples are available from the [tutorial webpage](https://risk-team.github.io/CAVAanalytics/articles/Introduction.html).

 **To load CORDEX-CORE data stored remotely**, set path.to.data to “CORDEX-CORE” and specify the domain.
-This will load CORDEX-CORE simulations.
-Similarly, when path.to.obs is set to W5E5, you are accessing the dataset stored remotely.
+This will download in real-time CORDEX-CORE simulations from the University of Cantabria (UC) THREDDS servers.
+Similarly, when path.to.obs is set to W5E5 or ERA5, you access datasets stored in UC THREDDS servers.

 ``` r